Skip to main content

 Size: LargeCoat Length: Medium LengthCompare

 The Caucasian Shepherd Dog is an imposing giant with a strong protective instinct and unwavering loyalty.
 This ancient breed was bred to defend herds against wolves and robbers: and it takes its job seriously.
+Are you ready for a fearless companion that protects you with all its strength and intelligence?

 Last updated: